sphela/vuejs_proj/README.md

 Also note that we call `update-version.sh` here instead of `./scripts/build-app.sh` The update script will generate yaml files to reflect the correct version for the image that gets pushed to GCR.
 The `update-version.sh` script will itself call `build-app.sh`.
-When making subsequent changes, increment the image version to push a new image to GCR before deploying.
+When making subsequent changes, increment the app version to push a new image to GCR before deploying.

 To run the local environment in minikube: